VishnuGShephertz/AppHypeSDK/README.md

 AppHypeSDK
 ==========

-# About AppHype Ad Sdk
+# About AppHype Ad SDK

 1. Opens an easy gateway for Android developers to serve a quality Video & FullScreen Ads.
 2. Leads a developer to earn stacks of money by serving a targeted ad that a user wants to see.